hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/therapists.md

 bio:
   heading: "Embracing Holistic Healing"
   quote: "My practice reflects the Taoist principle of harmony between human and nature."
-  intro: "Dr. Eva is a licensed acupuncturist and Doctor of Traditional Chinese Medicine (TCM) registered with the <a href=\"https://portal.ctcma.bc.ca/Public/Public/Public-Registry-Main.aspx\" class=\"text-accent underline hover:text-primary transition-colors\" target=\"_blank\">CTCMA of British Columbia</a>.
+  intro: "Dr. Eva is a licensed acupuncturist and Doctor of Traditional Chinese Medicine (TCM) registered with the <a href=\"https://cchpbc.ca/\" class=\"text-accent underline hover:text-primary transition-colors\" target=\"_blank\">CCHPBC</a>.
 She graduated in 2019 from the esteemed Tzu Chi International College of Traditional Chinese Medicine in Vancouver."
 specs:
   title: "Specializations"
   intro: "With a deep passion for holistic health, Dr. Eva focuses on treating the root causes of:"